erebos12/software_testing/general_test_concept/readme.md

     - See https://www.codica.com/blog/test-driven-development-benefits/
 - Some best practices on TDD:
     - The unit under test should have only one public/exposed interface (libraries are exceptions).
 Respect information hiding and abstraction when writing the test / designing your public interface !
     - You don't just write a test, you design a public interface for your unit under test !
+Keep a thin public API !
     - Tests should have as less dependecies as possible.
 Meaning also less mocking because what you mock is a dependency.

 - Test coverage could also be used i.e. at least 80% line coverage